Götaland

 Götaland once consisted of petty kingdoms, and their inhabitants were called Gautar in Old Norse.
 However, the term mainly referred to the population of modern Västergötland.
 It is agreed that these were the same as the Geats, the people of the hero Beowulf in England's national epic, Beowulf.

 The modern state of Sweden started forming when some provinces of Götaland gradually became more and more politically intertwined with those of Svealand.
-This process can be traced back to at least the 11th century, and would continue for several hundred years.
+This process can be traced back to at least the 10th century, and would continue for several hundred years.
 Other parts of modern Götaland were at that time either Danish or Norwegian.
 The province of Småland, with the historically important city Kalmar on its coast, was sparsely populated and the status of the Baltic island Gotland varied during the Middle Ages.
-Bohuslän became Swedish first during the 17th century after being lost from Norway, around the same time as Denmark lost Scania, Halland and Blekinge to Sweden.
+Bohuslän became Swedish first during the 17th century after being taken from Norway, around the same time as Denmark lost Scania, Halland and Blekinge to Sweden.